Clinical Depression: Symptoms And Treatment Of Major Depressive Disorder

 There are various support groups for people with depression, such as the Depression and Bipolar Support Alliance.
 Support groups are also available for the families of those with depression through organizations like the National Alliance on Mental Illness (NAMI).

 Certain factors can sometimes stand in the way of someone receiving support.
 Some people might not have time to take off work for therapy or want to answer questions about where they're going.
 Others might not be able to afford treatment.
 Online therapy through a platform like BetterHelp can offer a solution to this challenge.
-Using online platforms you are able to find a doctor, and get your depression treated by a compassionate, knowledgable healthcare professional.
+Using online platforms, you will be able to find a therapist and get your depression treated by a compassionate, knowledgeable healthcare professional.

 Some people with depression struggle to find the motivation to get out of bed, and the thought of getting dressed and commuting to an office for therapy might be overwhelming.
 With an online platform, you can attend sessions from the comfort of your home, or anywhere you have an internet connection.
 You can communicate with your therapist via phone, video, or live chat sessions.
 In addition, you can schedule sessions at a time that works for you.